Emergence of long-range correlations and thermal spectra in forced turbulence: Decay of initially forced turbulence

 \subsection{Passive evolution of the large scales in decaying turbulence}

-Let us consider how the small-$k$ part of $\mcE(k)$ evolves during the period of decay when $l(t) \ll k_c^{-1}$, assuming that the largest scales of the velocity field are advected passively by the decaying integral-scale flow.
-We model this process using~\eqref{passive_velocity_eqn} with $k_f\to l^{-1}$, identifying $\beta \sim u^3 l$ (which follows from assuming a self-similar evolution of the energy-containing scales) and using~\eqref{u2l1+a} to obtain $\mcE(l^{-1}) \sim A l^{-a}$, where $A$ is a constant.
-Then~\eqref{passive_velocity_eqn} becomes Let us define $s = \int_{t_0}^t \dd t'\, u(t')l(t')$, where $t_0$ is the time at which forcing ceases.
+Let us consider how the small-$k$ part of $\mcE(k)$ evolves during the period of decay when $l(t) \ll k_c^{-1}$, assuming that the largest scales of the velocity field are advected passively by the decaying integral-scale flow, in the sense of~\eqref{passive_velocity_eqn} with $\bF_{\bw}=0$.
+We again model the energy-containing scales with the Kraichnan ensemble~\eqref{uu_kraichnan_mt}, taking $k_f \to l^{-1}$ and $\kappa_0 \sim u^3 l$ in \eqref{kappa}, which follows from assuming that the energy-containing scales evolve in a self-similar manner.
+Under these choices,~\eqref{large_scale_equation} becomes where we have used~\eqref{u2l1+a} to obtain $\mcE(l^{-1}) \sim A l^{-a}$, where $A$ is a constant.
+We note that a relation similar to \eqref{u2l1+a} may also be derived from the EDQNM closure approximation under certain assumptions --- see the discussion at the end of §\ref{sec:narrow_band}.
+Let us define $s = \int_{t_0}^t \dd t'\, u(t')l(t')$, where $t_0$ is the time at which forcing ceases.
 Because $l\sim u(t-t_0)$ by~\eqref{Generallaws}, $s\sim l^2$ for $t \gg t_{\mathrm{nl,0}}$ independently of $a$.
 Changing variables from $t$ to $s$, we find that~\eqref{dtE} can be rewritten as The characteristic scale in $s$ that is associated with the diffusion term on the left-hand side of~\eqref{dsE}, $k^2 \mcE(k)$, is constant, $\sim 1/k^2$.
 However, this is also the value of $s$ at which the growing outer scale $l$ reaches $\sim1/k$, at which point~\eqref{dsE} ceases to be a valid description of $\mcE(k)$ at the particular $k$ under consideration.
 We conclude that the diffusion term can be neglected when the turbulence is decaying.
 It is straightforward to show that the solution for $t\gg t_{\mathrm{nl},0}$ of~\eqref{dtE} without the diffusion term $ul k^2 \mcE$ is\footnote{When $a=4$, there is an additional factor of $\log t$ in the second term in~\eqref{dtE_soln}.} In words, $\mcE(k, t)$ is given by the larger of the initial condition or the Batchelor ($\propto k^4$) spectrum that would correspond to the instantaneous outer scale of the turbulence.

 Thus, the energies of large-scale modes are preserved as the turbulence decays, provided that these exceed the energies that would correspond to a Batchelor spectrum.
 For unbroken spectra, this is simply a recovery of the permanence of the large-scale spectrum that was derived from the conservation of $\langle\bP_V^2\rangle$ in Section~\ref{sec:Saffmandecay}.
 However, for broken spectra (i.e., for $k_c \ll l^{-1}$),~\eqref{dtE_soln} also shows that there is no evolution of $k_c^{-1}$ before the integral scale reaches it [see figure~\ref{fig:schematic_decays2}(b)].